 have the power to enter into a contract with us on their behalf,

 tell us the name and address of the organisation, and your position there, on the booking form.

 3. Invoicing & payment

 If your booking application is successful, we will send you an invoice.

-We may add a deposit which is refundable after your event if you have complied with our terms.
+We may add a breakages/damage deposit - this is refundable after your event if you have complied with our terms.

 You must pay the room hire charge in full by bank transfer by the due date given.
 If your payment is not received by the due date, your booking will be cancelled.